schollz/seamlessloop/README.md

 ```

-## important! you must have properly named audio files
+## important! you must have "bpmX" in name of audio files

 all the files are assumed to have `bpmX` in their filename! this is very improtant, as this program *does not guess the BPM*. for example, this program will not work on a file named `sample.wav` but *will work* if the filename is `sample_bpm120.wav` or `bpm138_blahblah.wav`, etc. the `bpmX` has to be in the filename for this program to work.